 According to the children, the best thing about Instagram is the fact that there are very few adults on it!
 It is mainly a site for young people, a social place to share experiences with friends and family.
 There are no advertisements or spam articles to take the children off task as is the case with Facebook, everything in their feed is focused on content that they are interested in.

 Group chats and friendship using social media

 Teens like to try out new apps that their friends talk about.
-If you don’t have the app, you’re not going to be part of group chats and won’t know what’s going on in friendship circles.
+If you don’t have the app, you’re not going to be part of group chats.
+Therefore, you won’t know what’s going on in friendship circles.
 And this is where you lose credibility and coolness at a time in your life when it’s important to be part of social circles.

 Dealing with problems on social media

 When asked by parents how they deal with nasty comments or taunts on social media all of the students said that they would deal with the problem themselves, by blocking the offender.
 If the comments were threatening they would take screen shots and show this to their parents or a trusted teacher.
 This piece of information was encouraging to the parents, as it showed that their children are not quite as naïve as they think.

 As a parent, it is essential to know who your children are friends with, both online and face-to-face.
 Get to know them and their parents.
 If they mention “new’ friends names, don’t be afraid to ask questions about these new friends, find out all you can about them and try to meet them.
 I always tell parents that the best thing you can do is have a good, open and honest relationship with your child.
 Encourage constant conversations, ask them open ended questions about school, their friends, their after school clubs.
 Talk about different scenarios such as someone sending them a nasty comment or texting something that makes them feel uncomfortable.
 Work through how best to deal with these potential scenarios together.